JannikLassahn/unity-videoplayer-helper/Docs/RelatedScripts.md

 ## AnimationCurveAnimator

-A base class for simple in and out animations using `AnimationCurve`s and couroutines.
+A base class for simple in and out animations using `AnimationCurve`s and coroutines.

 ## CanvasGroupAnimator